 INVEST IN YOURSELF.
 Although the primary effects of ME/CFS and FM are experienced by patients, the illness impacts everyone around them.
 As a care partner, it’s important to recognize that ME/CFS and FM present challenges and bring changes to your life as well.

 - Educate yourself about ME/CFS and FM.
-Subscribing to our e-news or following BHC on Facebook or Twitter can help.
+Check out our digital library and follow BHC on Facebook or Twitter can help.